oyamist/oya-ann/README.md

 | 45   | 2009 |
 | 50   | 2158 |

-Moreover, solutions with different dissolved solids will exhibit different, non-linear temperature compensation curves.
+To complicate matters further, solutions with different dissolved solids will each exhibit their own individual temperature compensation curves.
+Modeling, calibrating and measuring conductivity for different solutions at different temperatures is therefore a challenge.
+What is needed is a simple way to create calibrated models from observed data.
+Neural networks are ideal for this task.

 With **OyaAnn**, we can generate custom temperature compensation ANNs for new nutrient solutions and train them with locally observed data.